Bi-Anchor Interpolation Solver for Accelerating Generative Modeling: Setting and More Results

 \section{Setting and More Results}

 \textbf{Training Details.} We detail the hyperparameter settings for the SideNet architecture and training configurations in Table~\ref{tab:hyperparameters}.
-SideNet is designed as a lightweight, conditional residual network that predicts a velocity correction term by processing the concatenated inputs of the noisy state $\bm{x}_t$ and the base model's velocity $\bm{v}_{t}$.
-The architecture incorporates multi-modal conditioning—integrating timestep $t$, interval size $h$, and class labels $y$—which modulates feature maps via Adaptive Group Normalization (AdaGN) within a backbone comprising convolutional ResBlocks~\citep{he2016deep} and global self-attention layers.
+SideNet is designed as a lightweight, conditional network that predicts a velocity correction term by processing the concatenated inputs of the noisy state $\bm{x}_t$ and the base model's velocity $\bm{v}_{t}$.
+The architecture incorporates multi-modal conditioning—integrating timestep $t$, interval size $h$, and class labels $y$—which modulates feature maps via Feature-wise Linear Modulation (FiLM) coupled with parameter-free Channel RMSNorm.
+To achieve efficiency, the backbone comprises exclusively lightweight depthwise-separable convolutional ResBlocks.
+The architecture integrates timestep $t$, interval size $h$, and class labels $y$ to modulate features via FiLM and parameter-free Channel RMSNorm.
+The backbone is built entirely from ultra-lightweight depthwise-separable convolutions.

 \textbf{Sampling Configuration.} The detailed inference hyperparameters, including Classifier-Free Guidance (CFG) scales and intervals, are presented in Table~\ref{tab:cfg_settings}.
 To ensure a fair comparison, all baselines adopt identical sampling settings.